konveyor/enhancements/enhancements/progress-reporting/README.md

 # MTC Progress Reporting Improvements

 The goal of this document is to highlight user experience issues in the current implementation of progress reporting in MTC, and propose improvements in some of the areas for a better user experience.
+The driving goal of the effort is to ensure that the user has enough information in their hands to understand what exactly is happening in the background of an ongoing migration.

 ## Release Signoff Checklist